GoogleCloudPlatform/ruby-docs-samples/appengine/cloudsql/README.md

 `MYSQL_DATABASE` environment variables.
 This allows the app to connect to your Cloud SQL instance through the proxy.

-1. Update the values in in `app.yaml` with your instance configuration.
+1. Update the values in `app.yaml` with your instance configuration.

 1. Install dependencies